Large homogeneous submatrices: Concluding remarks

 \section{Concluding remarks}

-Our work leaves open a number of questions about the size of the largest homogeneous submatrix that can be found in a matrix, when a fixed acyclic submatrix is forbidden.
-It would be very interesting to obtain general bounds for simple or acyclic matrices.
+Our work establishes various bounds on the size of the largest homogeneous submatrix that can be found in a matrix, when a fixed submatrix $P$ is forbidden.
+A summary of our results for fixed small $P$ can be found in \Cref{fig:table}.
+A number of questions remain unsolved, and it would be very interesting to obtain good bounds for simple or acyclic matrices.
+Perhaps the first open question is to decide if $Q_2 = $ satisfies \Cref{conj:acyclicpair}, i.e., if forbidding the submatrix $Q_2$ in an $n\times n$ \zm matrix guarantees the existence of a $cn\times cn$ homogeneous submatrix.

 These questions are also closely related to recent results on the Erd\H{o}s-Hajnal theory of trees: Extending previous work in \cite{BLT,LPSS}, Chudnovsky, Scott, Seymour and Spirkl \cite{CSSS} proved the following variant of the Erd\H{o}s-Hajnal conjecture.